Appendix B: UNCSA Student Conduct Process for Alleged Minor Infractions of the Student Code of Conduct

 • If the Respondent waives their right to a Case Resolution Meeting and accepts the proposed outcomes or if after Case Resolution Meeting the evidence the Respondent is found to be responsible by a preponderance of the evidence, the Case Resolution Officer will provide a summary of the findings and outcomes in the form of a letter.
 The letter will be sent to the Respondent within 10 calendar days of the date the decision is made.

 • The Case Resolution Officer will notify the High School Life team and/or appropriate University offices of the final decision.
-The Dean of the High School Academic Program, the appropriate Art Dean, and/or the appropriate Art Administrative Council (HSAC) Representative for High School will be notified of the outcome, unless deemed unnecessary by the Associate Director for Student Conduct.
+The Dean of the High School Academic Program, the appropriate Art Dean, and/or the appropriate Art Administrative Council (HSAC) Representative for High School will be notified of the outcome, unless deemed unnecessary by the Director for Student Conduct.
 The Respondent’s parent(s) or legal guardian(s) will be notified of the charge and the finding of responsibility.
 Counseling and Testing Services will be informed if the Respondent is being referred for an assessment.

 • In each case there must be sufficient evidence to support the decision and the outcome.
 These Case Resolution Meetings are conducted as closed meetings.

-Outcome Deferral: At the discretion of the Associate Director (or designee), the imposition of an outcome normally will be deferred until after a decision on a first-level appeal, but may be imposed immediately after the Case Resolution Meeting if:
+Outcome Deferral: At the discretion of the Director (or designee), the imposition of an outcome normally will be deferred until after a decision on a first-level appeal, but may be imposed immediately after the Case Resolution Meeting if:

 1. The Respondent has committed an additional violation of the Code or has violated the terms of a previous outcome(s).